-3 The views expressed are solely our own and are not necessarily shared by the SNB or the BIS.
+1 This paper was prepared for the BIS/HKIMR conference on Monetary Policy Approaches and Implementation in Asia, Hong Kong, 21-22 November 2005.
+The views expressed are solely our own and are not necessarily shared by the SNB or the BIS.
 We are grateful to our discussants, Khor Hoe Ee and Wensheng Peng, seminar participants at the BIS, and to Claudio Borio, Andy Filardo and Madhu Mohanty for helpful comments.

-4 See MAS (2001, p 2).
+2 See MAS (2001, p.
+2).
 Inflation is here defined as the four-quarter rate of change of consumer prices.

-5 One difference is that Singapore has experienced somewhat higher trend growth of real GDP than Hong Kong.
+3 One difference is that Singapore has experienced somewhat higher trend growth of real GDP than Hong Kong.
 Wensheng Peng, in his discussion of the paper, pointed out that real GDP per capita has grown faster in Hong Kong than in Singapore.
 Of course, it is unclear whether the choice of monetary framework has any implication for the average real growth rate as long as inflation is low.